sijiesijiezheng/decision-skill-better-option-detection/README.md

 ## What this is

+This is not a chatbot.
-This is not a chatbot or a full product.
+This is not a full product.

-It is a decision skill that forces a model to evaluate:
+This is a **decision skill** that forces a model to evaluate:

 👉 Is the current approach optimal, or is there a better alternative?

----

-## Example

-Input:
-I want to quickly improve my resume wording to pass screening

-Output:
-{
-  "better_option_exist": true,
-  "better_option": "First identify and strengthen your core experiences before improving wording", "reason": "Optimizing wording without strong content will not significantly improve outcomes" }

 ---

 ## Core Idea

 Traditional flow:

 User Input → Direct Answer ❌

 This skill changes it to:

 User Input → Decision (mandatory) → Then Answer ✅

 ---